First Time Paddleboarding? Read These 5 Tips

 Ever dreamed of walking on water?
 Stand-up paddleboarding may be as close as you’ll ever come.

-The sport, which originated among surfers and combines a surfboard with a kayak paddle, has grown immensely in popularity in recent years.
+The sport, which originated among surfers and combines a surfboard with a paddle.
 It’s fun, easy to learn and offers a challenging, different kind of workout that’s good for your core.

 Plenty of local outdoor outfitters like REI provide tips and instructional videos on gear and techniques.
 Here at Actively Northwest, we think the best way to learn anything is to get out there and try it for yourself!

 Here are five tips to help make your first paddleboarding experience good one:

 Many newbies master the sport straightaway.
 There’s no shame in sitting or kneeling on the board until you feel comfortable standing.
 Return to that position to stay on your board if a boat passes by and creates a wake.
 It can take a little time to find balance.
 Make it easier on yourself by starting in calm conditions.
 “In choppy water, it’s hard to relax when learning,” said John Meyer of Northwest Outdoor Center (NWOC).
 “It’s best to start out in smooth water to get your skills down before attempting rougher conditions.”